-Check to see that the PRINT CONTROL is in the center position (see page 14).
+Check to see that the LIGHTEN/DARKEN CONTROL is in the center position (see page 14).

-Focus the camera for the correct camera-to-subject distance by using the FOCUS SLIDE (see page 8).
+Focus the camera for the correct camera-to-subject distance by using the FOCUS CONTROL (see page 8).
 Don't focus the camera by turning the lens itself, or you could damage the focusing mechanism.

 Look through the VIEWFINDER, and frame your subject within the luminous frame (page 9).
 Press the shutter release smoothly and allow it to return.
 The print will be automatically ejected from the camera.
 Don't obstruct the exit slot!
-Then grasp the picture and remove it from the slot before taking another picture.
+Then grasp the picture by its wide border and remove it from the slot before taking another picture.